Brunei travel guide

 Local laws and customs

 Local laws reflect the fact that Brunei is an Islamic country.
-You should dress modestly and respect local traditions, customs, laws and religions at all times, especially during the holy month of Ramadan, or if you intend to visit religious areas.
+You should dress modestly and respect local traditions, customs, laws and religions at all times, especially during the holy month of Ramadan, or if you intend to visit religious buildings.

 In 2018, the holy month of Ramadan is expected to start on 17 May and finish on 16 June.